ishriya/Ishwariya_Portfolio/README.md

-# Ishwariya's Portfolio
-The repository consists of my personal works/projects for self-learning purposes!

 # Project 1: Simple Linear Regression to predict the price of a house

 * Created a model to predict the sales price of a house based on total square feet